-Where elevated radon is identified to be caused by building materials or inadequate ventilation, postmitigation clearance testing shall be conducted for:
+- Where elevated radon is identified to be caused by inadequate ventilation or building materials, clearance testing after attempts to mitigate resulting indoor radon concentrations shall be conducted for: - a) All dwellings and non-residential rooms where efforts have been made to mitigate radon from inadequate ventilation or building materials; and - b) All locations not tested but that demonstrate similar potential for causing elevated radon concentrations.

-- a) All dwellings and non-residential rooms where efforts have been made to mitigate radon from building materials or address inadequate ventilation; - b) All locations not tested but that demonstrate similar potential for causing elevated radon concentrations; and - c) Where mitigation efforts include enhanced ventilation techniques, post-mitigation clearance testing shall include seasonal verification in accordance with Section 7.3.2 b within the first year of occupancy or ownership of property management.
+Where mitigation efforts include enhanced ventilation techniques, post-mitigation clearance testing shall include seasonal verification in accordance with Section 7.3.2 b within the first year of occupancy or ownership of property management.